SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 to update the app's frozen requirements, build the docker image with that set and publish that image to the swh gitlab registry.

-Once the application image is published in the registry, you need to :ref:`update the impacted chart <update-impacted-chart>`.
+Once the application image is published in the registry, you need to :ref:`update the impacted chart
+<deployment-upgrade-swh-service-update-impacted-chart>`.

-.. _update-impacted-chart:
+.. _deployment-upgrade-swh-service-update-impacted-chart:

 Update impacted chart
 ~~~~~~~~~~~~~~~~~~~~~